MobiusDevelopment/AutoUpdater/AutoUpdater/README.md

 ## Usage
 1. **Run AutoUpdater:** Launch the application.
 2. **Automatic Update Check:** On load, AutoUpdater will check for updates.
-If an update is found, it will automatically start the download process.
+If an update is found, it will automatically start downloading.
 3. **Progress Display:** During the update, the progress is displayed on the UI.
 4. **Completion:** Once the updates are downloaded and installed, the application is up-to-date.